- Why Blood Sugar Response Matters

 - Bulletproof Apple Pie Collagen Protein bar

-And, as I proved in the experiment, this isn’t just a personal bias to promote my own bars.
+But as demonstrated in the experiment, this isn’t a personal bias to promote my own bars.

 I spent months perfecting the formula to ensure these bars taste good, don’t fall apart, meet the right keto macros, and most importantly, won’t cause unnecessarily high spikes to your blood sugar.

-Remember, the lower you can keep your blood sugar, and the shorter the time it takes your body to return to baseline, the better.
+Remember, the lower you can keep your blood sugar and the less time it takes your body to return to baseline, the better.

-Do this and you’ll drastically reduce your risks of developing deadly chronic diseases and inflammation.
+Eat this way and you’ll drastically reduce your risks of developing deadly chronic diseases and inflammation.

-Try this experiment for yourself and you’ll be shocked by the results too.
+Try this experiment for yourself and you might be shocked by the results too.

-You can even start by testing our new Almond Butter Brownie bar first.
+You can start by testing the Almond Butter Brownie bar first.